jilion/data.sublimevideo.net/README.md

 Video tag data crc32 hash generation:

-The video tag data used to generate the crc32 hash are all video tag data without source's urls.
+The video tag data used to generate the crc32 hash are all video tag data without source's urls and player size (that change on a responsive site).
 When autoembed is true, videos sources are used to generate the crc32.

 ### CORS – Video tag data